Contenuto principale

 Continuous-time zero/pole/gain model.

-Note that the angle controller has an unstable pole that pairs up with the plant unstable pole to stabilize the inverted pendulum.
-To see this, get the open-loop transfer at the plant input and plot the root locus.
+The angle controller has an unstable pole that pairs up with the plant unstable pole to stabilize the inverted pendulum.
+To see this, obtain the open-loop transfer at the plant input and plot the root locus.

 figure

-To complete the validation, upload the tuned values to Simulink and simulate the nonlinear response of the cart/pendulum assembly.
-A video of the resulting simulation appears below.
+To complete the validation, update the controller parameters in the model and simulate the nonlinear response of the cart/pendulum assembly.

 writeBlockValue(ST)